A different way to present cash flow statement

-The above cash flow statement data is presented in type of analysis called contribution analysis.
+The above cash flow statement data is presented in a type of analysis called contribution analysis.
 It is the optimal data visualization in cases where the whole (total) values (visualized as "fixed" columns or rows) are explained by partial (subcategory) values (usually visualized as red/green columns or rows).
-In our case, the whole value is cash position at certain point of time, while the partial values are net income/outcome from different type of business activities (operating, investing, financing).
+In our case, the whole value is cash position at a certain point in time, while the partial values are net income/outcome from different types of business activities (operating, investing, financing).

 Note: You can learn more about creating waterfall charts with Zebra BI in our Support Center.

 2. Preparing cash flow statement for past actual data

 In general, you have two options/methods to prepare cash flow statements for past periods.
 Direct and indirect methods.

 The direct method means that you summarize and classify each inflow and outflow from your company’s bank account.
 It gives you the best information on your cash activities.
 However, this method is not preferred and used by most companies since it requires much more effort to prepare.

 This is why most companies prefer the indirect method of preparing cash flow statements.
 It means that you take your Profit and loss statement and your Balance sheet and calculate the Cash flow statement out of them.
 It is more convenient to prepare a Cash flow statement using the indirect method and besides that, this method gives you another point of view.
 It clearly shows a connection between reported net income (from the Profit and loss statement) and cash provided by operations (the most important category in the Cash flow statement).

 3. Preparing cash flow forecast for future months

 In our previous chart, we also presented a cash flow forecast to the right of cash flow for actual data.
 When it comes to cash flow forecast, we should distinguish between: